Steve Brodner

-Steve Brodner (born October 19, 1954, in Brooklyn, New York) is a satirical illustrator and caricaturist working for publications in the US since the 1970s.
+Steve Brodner (born October 19, 1954, in Brooklyn, New York) is a satirical illustrator, editorial cartoonist, and caricaturist working for publications in the US since the 1970s.
 He is accepted in the fields of journalism and the graphic arts as a master of the editorial idiom.
-Currently a regular contributor to GQ, The Nation, Newsweek, The Washington Post, and The Los Angeles Times, Brodner's art journalism has appeared in most major magazines and newspapers in the United States, such as Rolling Stone, The New York Times, The New Yorker, Esquire, Time, Playboy, Mother Jones, Harper's, and The Atlantic.
+Currently a regular contributor to GQ, The Nation, Newsweek, The Washington Post, and Los Angeles Times, Brodner's art journalism has appeared in major magazines and newspapers in the United States, such as Rolling Stone, The New York Times, The New Yorker, Esquire, Time, Playboy, Mother Jones, Harper's, and The Atlantic.
 His work, first widely seen exposing and attacking Reagan Era scandals, is credited with helping spearhead the 1980s revival of pointed and entertaining graphic commentary in the US.
 He is currently working on a book about the presidents of the United States.
+He posts to his blog, The Greater Quiet on Substack.

 Early life and education

-Brodner attended Cooper Union, in New York City and graduated in 1976 with a Bachelor of Fine Arts Degree.
+Brodner attended Cooper Union in New York City and graduated in 1976 with a Bachelor of Fine Arts Degree.
 Brodner went on to work briefly for the Hudson Dispatch in Hudson County, New Jersey, after leaving college.